How African startups are conquering COVID | DW | 15.02.2021

 Kenya, Nigeria, South Africa and Egypt are Africa's "big four" from a funding perspective.

-Together they account for 77% of companies started with borrowed capital and 89.2% of start-ups totally funded by venture capital, according to the African Tech Start-ups Funding Report 2020.
-That year saw $190 million in investments flowing into Kenya, which remains at the top of Africa's list of recipients.
+Together they account for 77% of companies started with borrowed capital and 89.2% of startups totally funded by venture capital, according to the African Tech Startups Funding Report 2020.
+The year saw $190 million in investments flow into Kenya, which remains at the top of Africa's list of recipients.

 But there were also losers owing to the coronavirus.
 "Of course, many startups were hurt in their operations," said Kendall.
 "And I'm sure plenty of people did not launch their startups or launches were delayed."

-"It was particularly bad for startups that were directly affected by COVID-19, like tourism," said entrepreneur Luther Lawoyin.
+"It was particularly bad for startups that were directly affected by COVID-19, like tourism," Lawoyin said.

 Some of them didn't survive, he added.
 For his own startup, 2020 was challenging, "but it also helped the business grow and take shape."
 Lawoyin knows a thing or two about failed startups: he's already had to abandon two of his own.

-The reason entrepreneurship hasn't dwindled in Africa is because fundamental problems were already in place before COVID struck, Lawoyin explained.
+The reason entrepreneurship hasn't dwindled in Africa is because fundamental problems were already in place before the pandemic, Lawoyin said.

 This article was adapted from German